PhaseRush/Aspect/README.md

 To add Aspect to your discord server, shoot me a dm on Discord **@Requiem#8148**, and I'll provide an OAuth2 URL

 All commands are prefixed by "$", unless manually changed by the discord server admin.
-All commands are formatted as: "$\[command name\] param1, param2, ....".
-Note the space between the command name and the first param
+All commands are formatted as: "$\[command id\] param1, param2, ....".
+Note the space between the command id and the first param

 ## All available commands: